offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 `{ref} https://wiki.bambulab.com/en/software/bambu-studio/color-painting-tool`

-## Model Supports
+## Object Supports

-`{bm} /(Bambu Studio\/Model Supports)_TOPIC/i`
+`{bm} /(Bambu Studio\/Object Supports)_TOPIC/i`

 ```{prereq}
 Bambu Studio/User Interface_TOPIC
 ```

-Areas of a model that are overhangs may require supports_BO.
+Areas of an object that are overhangs may require supports_BO.
 Supports_BO are temporary additions added under these parts to help keep them stable during printing (e.g., prevent sagging).
 Supports_BO easily snap off once the print completes.

-To have Bambu Studio automatically generate supports_BO, the option must be explicitly enabled.
-In the Prepare screen's side-panel, navigate to the **!!Support!!** tab and turn on **!!Enable support!!** the **!!Support!!** subsection.
+To have Bambu Studio automatically generate supports_BO, enable the property **!!Support!!** → **!!Enable support!!**.
 Supports_BO will only be visible in the Preview screen (the screen responsible for showing slices_SET), not this screen (Prepare screen).

 ![Bambu Studio Prepare screen enable supports](bambu_studio_prepare_supports.png)

+The anatomy of a support_BO includes ...

+* the type (e.g., tree vs normal), which defines the support's_BO structural shape.
+* interface_BO layers, which are layers that touch the object being supported_BO.
+* base_BO layers, which are layers that aren't interface_BO layers.
+* gaps, which control how close the support_BO gets to the object.

+The subsections below discuss each of the above items in more detail.

 `{ref} https://bambulab.com/en/support/academy/10/course/1031276649528733696/chapter/214` `{ref} https://bambulab.com/en/support/academy/3/course/986946695195025408/chapter/33` `{ref} https://wiki.bambulab.com/en/software/bambu-studio/support`